Originally posted November 12th, 2018/ Most recent update April 12th, 2019

 Glam Doll bakes fresh, inventive donuts every day.
 They even have a vegan selection if that’s important to you.
 The donuts range from cake to filled to fritters and crullers.

-The Eat Street location is the adorable retro themed shop that has a photo booth, a nice patio, and local artwork.
+The Eat Street location is the adorable retro themed shop that has a photo booth, a nice patio, a multitude of tables, and local artwork.
 The North East location feels a bit more hip but still retains the classic Glam Doll vibe.
 North East serves more than just donuts too, like beer, wine, cocktails, and donut hot plates.
 The most well known is a mac & cheese donut.
 Others include fried chicken on a waffle donut, French toast donut etc.

 My favorite donuts at Glam Doll are: